What is bankruptcy in Singapore?

 - You cannot travel out of Singapore without the OA’s permission;

 - You cannot borrow more than $1,000 without informing the lender that you are bankrupt;

 - You cannot be a director of a company without the permission of the OA or the High Court.

 What is the Green Zone and Red Zone?

 Once bankrupt, you must co-operate fully with the Official Assignee.
 The OA will decide whether you go into the Green Zone or Red Zone.
 Getting into the Green Zone means that you have been cooperative and have paid your monthly instalments on time.
 This enables you to be granted travel out of Singapore and be assessed as a suitable candidate for a discharge from bankruptcy.

-On the other hand, if you are placed in the Red Zone, you have not been cooperative with the OA.
-You may not be permitted to travel, and your chances of getting discharged from bankruptcy will be diminished.
+On the other hand, if you are placed in the Red Zone, you have not cooperated with the OA.
+As a result, you may not be permitted to travel, and your chances of getting discharged from bankruptcy will be diminished.

 The job of the Official Assignee